 Preheat the oven to 425 degrees.
-Place each pumpkin half face down on a baking sheet lined with aluminum foil and roast until tender, about 45-50 minutes.
+Place each pumpkin half face down on a baking sheet lined with aluminum foil and roast until tender, about 45 to 50 minutes.
 Set aside and allow the pumpkin to cool.

-Over medium heat, melt the butter in a large saucepan.
-Add in the leeks, apple and carrot, along with a large pinch of salt and black pepper, and cook until tender.
+Melt the butter in a large saucepan set over medium heat.
+Add in the leek, apple and carrot, along with a large pinch of salt and black pepper, and cook until tender.
 When the leeks are translucent and the carrots are just tender (not necessarily soft, just crisp tender), add in the cumin, nutmeg and ginger.
-Cook for an additional minute, and then add the chicken stock.
+Cook for an additional minute, and then add the stock.

 Scrape the soft pumpkin out of its skin and add it to the soup mixture.
 Simmer until the carrots are very tender.
-Puree in a blender, or a food mill, or using and immersion blender.
+Carefully transfer the mixture to a blender and puree until smooth.
+(Alternatively, it can be passed through a food mill, or pureed using an immersion blender.)
 Return the soup to the pot.
-Season to taste with salt and pepper.
-Add in the cream, if using, and season again with salt and pepper.
-Once the cream is added, turn off the heat, or turn it to very low so that the soup does not boil.
+Add in the cream, if using, and season with salt and pepper